-All obligations with federal grant funds must occur during the grant period.
+Obligations with federal grant funds must occur during the grant period.
 Obligations that occur before or after the grant period are not allowable costs.
-The obligations must be liquidated in accordance with the grant deadlines, especially as they relate to the final draw-down of federal grant funds.
+The obligations must be liquidated in accordance with the grant deadlines, especially as they relate to the final drawdown of federal grant funds.
 Guidance regarding the obligation of federal grants funds can be found in TEA's General and Fiscal Guidelines.